avivi55/wms/README.md

 or

-When it is finished I will probably upload the pre-transpiled source code in the release section.
+When it is finished I will probably upload the pre-transpiled source code in the `release` section.

-So Download it in the `addons/` folder and it is finished.
+So just download it in the `addons/` folder.

 ### Config

-the config files are in `wms/lua/config/` .
+the config files are in `wms/laux/wms/config/` .
 Most of it is developer side and isn't meant to be tampered with.

 <br>
 <br>